Seeking professional help for mental health

 Finding local services

-You can call Head to Health on 1800 595 212 for advice on what mental health services are available in your local area.
+You can call Medicare Mental Health on 1800 595 212 for advice on what mental health services are available in your local area.
 They can help connect you to the mental health service that best meets your needs.
-This is a free service, available Monday to Friday 8.30 am to 5.00 pm.
+This is a free service, available Monday to Friday from 8:30 am to 5:00 pm.

 Help with costs

-Your GP may suggest a mental health treatment plan if you have a diagnosed mental illness.
+Your GP may suggest a mental health treatment plan and referral if you have a diagnosed mental health disorder.
 Through the plan, you may be able to access individual and group mental health services at a lower cost to you.
 A psychiatrist or paediatrician can also directly refer you for these services.

 Find out more about mental health care and Medicare on the Services Australia website.